Cantera/cantera-website/pages/tutorials/MatlabTutorial.rst

 Getting Started
 ===============

+First, you'll need to install Cantera on your computer.
+We have instructions for many platforms in our `Installation section </install/index.html>`__.

 When using Cantera, the first thing you usually need is an object representing some phase of matter.
 Here, we'll create a gas mixture.
 Start MATLAB, and at the prompt type: